Mirror-Image/lastfm-micro-frontends/README.md

 ## Project Structure

 - **host**: Host application with header and footer.
 Displays menu and theme switcher.
-- **home**: Allow to search artists and see detailed information.
+- **home**: Remote application, allows to search artists and see detailed information.
-- **top-tracks**: Displays a list of top tracks using the Last.fm API.
+- **top-tracks**: Remote application, displays a list of top tracks using the Last.fm API.
-- **top-artists**: Displays a list of top artists using the Last.fm API.
+- **top-artists**: Remote application, displays a list of top artists using the Last.fm API.
-- **artist-details**: Displays detailed information about a selected artist.
+- **artist-details**: Remote application, displays detailed information about a selected artist.

 ## Features